Start9Labs/documentation/site/source/contribute/documentation.rst

         Thank you for contributing to Start9's documentation!

-    .. group-tab:: Creating a new article:
+    .. group-tab:: Creating a new page:

         #.
 Click "Add file" and then "Create new file":